A team of UK researchers has reviewed 42 existing studies to compare diagnostic performance in fracture detection between AI and clinicians.

 “We found that the AI worked with a high degree of precision, comparable to the doctors’ performance“, explains the lead author of the study, Rachel Kuo, from the Botnar Research Center in the Nuffield department of Orthopaedics, Rheumatology and Musculoskeletal Sciences in Oxford.
 He also adds that “it is important to note that we found this to be the case when the HE was validated using independent external data sets, suggesting that the results may be generalizable to the general population.”

 “The results of the study point to several educational and clinical applications promising for AI in detecting fractures,” says Kuo.
-In addition, he stresses that “it could reduce the rate of misdiagnosis early in difficult circumstances in the emergency setting, including cases where patients may sustain multiple fractures.
+In addition, he stresses that “it might reduce the rate of misdiagnosis early in difficult circumstances in the emergency setting, including cases where patients may sustain multiple fractures.
 It has potential as an educational tool for novice clinicians.”

-It could also be useful as a ‘second reader’, giving clinicians reassurance that they have made the correct diagnosis or prompting them to take another look at the images before treating patients,” says Kuo.
+It might also be useful as a ‘second reader’, giving clinicians reassurance that they have made the correct diagnosis or prompting them to take another look at the images before treating patients,” says Kuo.

 The researcher warns that research on the AI fracture detection it is still in a very early preclinical phase.
 Only in a minority of studies did she and her colleagues evaluate clinicians’ performance with the help of AI, and there was only one example where an AI was evaluated in a prospective study in a clinical setting.